General Meetings of Shareholders

 - the statutory annual accounts and allocation of the results

-- the discharge and appointment of the Board of Directors and the discharge & appointment (if required) of the financial auditor.
+- the release from liability and appointment of the Board of Directors and the release from liability & appointment (if required) of the financial auditor.

 - the discharge & appointment (if required) of the financial auditor